Quick info

 Forms of consumption:

-Cannabis products (especially hashish and marijuana) are mostly mixed with tobacco and smoked (joints, hookah, shilom/bong etc.), less frequently drunk (as tea, tincture) or eaten (so-called edibles: pastries (space cakes and cookies), candies, gummy bears, fruit gums, yogurt, lassi, thandai etc.).
+Cannabis flowers and hashish are mostly smoked (joints, water pipes, bongs, etc.), less often drunk (as tea, tincture) or eaten (edibles).
 Cannabis products can also be vaporized in vaporizers.
 Or consumed as e-liquids with e-cigarettes.
-A special form of vaporizing is dabbing3, which was developed for the use of concentrates.
+A special form of vaporizing is dabbing, which was developed for the use of concentrates.

-The experience of time (mostly slowed down) and the sense of space (misjudgement of distances and speeds) changes, there may be reduced responsiveness and misjudgement of a given situation.
-In addition, irritability and lack of drive can occur, as well as overestimation of one's own abilities and a reduced ability to criticize, up to and including behavior that is inappropriate for the situation.
-In general, concentration and memory are temporarily impaired during intoxication.
+The experience of time (usually slowed down) and the sense of space (misjudgement of distances and speeds) changes, which can lead to reduced responsiveness and misjudgement of a given situation.
+Irritability and listlessness may also occur.
+In general, the ability to concentrate and memory are temporarily impaired during intoxication.

 Panic and anxiety may also occur and there is a risk of developing psychosis and dependence.
 Furthermore, reddening of the eyes, decreased reaction of the pupils to light stimuli (risk of glare from headlights, decreased sharp vision), dry mouth, nausea and vomiting, excessive feeling of hunger, fatigue, tremor, dizziness, unsteadiness of gait, as well as increase in heart rate and pulse rate (poses health risks in existing pre-existing conditions of the cardiovascular system) may occur.
 Especially with concentrates there is a risk of overdose and occurrence of undesirable effects.
 High doses can therefore cause circulatory problems up to circulatory collapse, unpleasant intensification of feelings as well as paranoia and depressive moods.
 The risk of psychosis being triggered by cannabis use is also increased in cannabis products with an unbalanced THC-CBD ratio (high THC and low CBD).